-SEA violates universally recognized international legal norms and standards and are unacceptable behaviors and prohibited conduct for all humanitarian workers and development workers including DOTs employees and related personnel.2
+SEAH violates universally recognized international legal norms and standards and are unacceptable behaviors and prohibited conduct for all humanitarian workers and development workers including DOTs employees and related personnel.

-DOT has a policy of zero tolerance for SEA.
-DOT, employees and related personnel are expected to uphold the highest standards of personal and professional conduct at all times and to provide international development assistance in a manner that respects and fosters the rights of beneficiaries and other vulnerable members of the local communities.
+DOT has a policy of zero tolerance for SEAH.
+DOT employees, implementing partner employees, affiliated personnel, and youth leaders are expected to uphold the highest standards of personal and professional conduct at all times and to provide international development assistance in a manner that respects and fosters the rights of participants and other vulnerable members of the local communities.

-Integral to DOT policy is its commitment to do no harm to children, youth and adults.
-DOT has zero tolerance for incidents of violence or abuse against children or adults, including sexual exploitation and abuse, committed by DOT employees and associated personnel.
+Integral to DOT policy is its commitment to do no harm to all children, youth and adults.
+DOT has zero tolerance for incidents of violence or abuse against children or adults, including sexual exploitation and abuse, committed by DOT employees and affiliated personnel.